RandomDudeXLD/Aeternus-Policies/README.md

 Your data is private and only accesible to:

-- The app owner (Cryospero), the only person with access to stored data.
+- The app owner (cryospero), the only person with access to stored data.

 **5. Data Removal**

-The data collected by Aeternus may be removed by asking for a data removal request to the owner of Aeternus.
+The data collected by PRWS may be removed by asking for a data removal request to the owner of PRWS.

 **6. Changes to our policy**

 This Privacy Policy may be updated at any given time.
-Continued use of Aeternus following any updates means you accept the revised Privacy Policy, and thereby consent to any changes made.
+Continued use of PRWS following any updates means you accept the revised Privacy Policy, and thereby consent to any changes made.